top of page

 Prisoners will be entirely aware of the basic workings of the prison system as they would have been educated on it in school.
 They will be reminded of this, and then taught everything they need to know about all the rules, procedures, and workings of the prison system, and all the consequences of any transgression.

 We hope it is clear from the discussion above, the extreme need of a functional method of discipline, it is the most crucial thing of all, and it is the single key that unlocks every aspect of a functional prison service (no pun intended).
-Without discipline it is utterly impossible to have a functional service, and a constructive prison environment which rehabilitates prisoners.
-Indeed without discipline, we believe the prison service becomes highly detrimental to many prisoners, and can increase their chance of reoffending.
+Without discipline it is utterly impossible to have a functional service, and a constructive prison environment which allows prisoners to work, earn money, and rehabilitate.
+Indeed without discipline, we believe the prison service becomes detrimental to many prisoners, and can increase their chance of reoffending.
 It is our policy therefore that the underlying problem of lack of discipline is completely and comprehensively solved.
 Therefore in our prison system there is only two outcomes when someone is convicted of a crime, they either are fully rehabilitated, follow the law, and become safe constructive individuals, or they are disciplined, to the point that they do follow all these rules.
+It is important that discipline first starts with education; advising prisoners of what the rules are, why they have those rules, and the consequence of breaking them.
+Prisoners who need it will be given time and support in becoming used to discipline.

-We believe the best method for ultimate discipline, is accountability.
-Our policy is to directly link each prisoner with the consequence of their actions.
-The basic and simple link is that if someone does not behave sociably, and peacefully, then they cannot work with other people, if they cannot work, they cannot earn money, and if they cannot earn money, then they cannot buy the privileges they wish for in their life.
-If rules are repeatedly broken, then the consequences of their actions become more stringent, as they have earnt less money.
-The exact nature for these consequences is the key debate for society, Everyone is God believes that these consequences need to be strong enough to achieve the discipline required, otherwise the system will stay as it is, however society has to be comfortable with what ever is chosen.
-As a party we seek to bring about this debate, and achieve an outcome that properly solves the problem of discipline in prisons.
+We believe the best method for discipline, is accountability.
+Our policy is to directly and immediately link each prisoner with the consequence of their actions at all times.
+The basic and simple link of accountability is that if someone does not behave sociably, and peacefully, then they cannot live and work with other people.
+If they cannot work, they cannot earn money, and if they cannot earn money, then they cannot buy the necessities and privileges they wish for in their life.
+Prisoners will be repeatedly educated and reminded about accountability and how whenever any rules are broken, there are always immediate consequences.
+The consequences of breaking any rules will therefore be as follows:

-Increasing discipline, responsibility and accountability:
+Phased discipline, responsibility and accountability:

 It is crucial to link initial and ongoing assessment to the amount of discipline, responsibility, and accountability that is expected of prisoners.
 Many prisoners can be extremely volatile, and prone to violence as a result of being overwhelmed by paranoia, psychosis, their psychological trauma, and their habitual tendency toward violent behaviour when they come under stress.
 These prisoners will need initial protection from their likelihood to be violent, and will need time to learn how to be non violent.
 Equally so they may be deeply embedded in criminal ways of life, and for some, this will be the only way of life they have ever known.
 These prisoners will need time to learn how to be responsible for themselves, work, and do all the normal tasks of life.
 Given these parameters it is essential to apply discipline, responsibility, and accountability in a measured way that begins with targets that are achievable by the prisoner, and builds up from there.
 What is the crucial aspect of this process and our policy, is that it steadily and appropriately builds up to full discipline, responsibility, and accountability, to the point of a completely zero tolerance environment.
-In this system, any prisoner who has been through their induction programme of rehabilitation, and building up discipline, and who is deemed capable and ready for zero tolerance, will have to follow all rules of the prison system.
-This means they will have to work full time, and become entirely self sufficient, and responsible.
-If they do not, they will be held entirely accountable, and face the increasing consequences of their actions.

-Accountability is one of the first crucial lessons prisoners need to understand fully, they need to be aware of the fact that if they do not follow rules, and behave cooperatively and peacefully with people, they will not be able to work with people, and if they cannot work with people, they cannot earn money, and if they cannot earn money, they will not be able to afford the things they expect in their life.
+Accountability is one of the first crucial lessons prisoners need to understand fully, they need to understand every choice they make has consequences for which they are entirely accountable.
 The prison service will never indulge people and take away the consequence of their actions, it will continually remind prisoners of their choice and it's consequence.
 Prisoners can choose to follow the rules and work and have all the things they need, or they can choose to not follow the rules and not work, and not have those privileges.
-Similarly they can choose to be peaceful, and live, or they can attack others, and be completely isolated.
+Similarly they can choose to be peaceful, and live freely within the prison, or they can attack others, and be completely isolated.
 It is always their choice, and the prison service will always impartially, and correctly, hold them accountable, and give them the consequence of their free choice.
 This means it is not the prison service that is choosing to take away privileges from them, it is their choice, because they have not behaved socially, and have not earnt the money to afford those privileges.
-Accountability should always apply, and it will therefore also apply to repeated cases of self harm; so that if after receiving extensive rehabilitation for self harm, prisoners continue to self harm, they will be held increasingly accountable for their choice.
-They will be held accountable at all times, and have the direct consequences of their choices and actions.
-This is one of the corner stones of civilised societies, and without it you will never have peace and safety; this is exactly why we do not have peace and safety in any society across our planet now, because we do not have the bravery and authority to hold everyone accountable for all their actions at all times.

-Self funding and non profit making prison service.
+Self funding prison service.

-Our policy is that prisons, are essentially exactly like outside society, but with a wall around it.
-Prisoners will live in the normal functional way, that we would expect of anyone in free society, why would we ever believe anything else could prepare prisoners for functional life?
-They will work in substantial businesses that are attached to the prison, earn the same wages as outside of prison, have bank accounts, pay the entirety of their costs of prison, accommodation and food, pay their bills and tax, be able to buy things from the outside world.
 Through this system prison will be entirely self funding, and not cost the tax payer a penny.
 It will be an independent non profit making cooperative business.
 Prisoners will be taught how they are responsible and accountable for ensuring all the costs of prison are met through their work in this business, they will be encouraged to make a profit, and they will have powers to decide how this profit can then be invested back into the prison to create better services and facilities for themselves.
 They will be encouraged to be involved, take on responsibility, and make decisions how they run their prison, and contribute to building a better environment for everyone in it.
 They will have to save money from their earnings, so that when they leave, they have a lump sum of money to help them establish themselves in free society again.

 In this way prisoners are directly connected with the consequences of their actions, and the opportunities to create a better life for themselves, in a functional and legal way.
 They are encouraged therefore to become completely self sufficient and secure in their ability to look after themselves, and are therefore correctly prepared to enter back into free society.
 Life for the prisoner will be infinitely better, and more functional, than in the current system, they will have a much higher level of freedom, and not be locked up nearly all of every day.
 Indeed for many of them this may be the first time they have ever experienced functional life, and prisoners will feel a sense of freedom, responsibility, pride in their work and themselves, and happiness.